 Nov 06, 2023

 In This Article

 The good news is there are many other paths to help you moderate or manage your alcohol use, or to achieve full sobriety.
-Let’s explore some of the available 12 step alternatives.
+Let’s explore some of the available alternatives to AA and 12-step programs.

 |Alternatives to AA||How does it help?|

 |1.
 SMART||Teaches skills to help you stay motivated in your sobriety and cope with cravings.|

 |2.
 The Sinclair Method||Evidence-based treatment that uses naltrexone to reduce alcohol cravings and alcohol intake.|

 |3.
 Oar||Online recovery program featuring naltrexone, community support, & science-backed treatment.|